lcthomas/gss202f22/course-calendar.md

 Tuesday, October 11
 * Cheryl Dunye, dir., *The Watermelon Woman* (1996), <https://miami.kanopy.com/video/watermelon-woman> (1 hour, 24 minutes)
     * This film is available to stream for free for UM students through our library (via Kanopy).
 Clicking the link above will take you to a page that requires you to sign in with your UM CaneID and password.
 After you enter those, you will be able to stream the film.
+    * You can also access this film by going to our course Blackboard site and selecting "uReserves" from the left sidebar menu.
+Clicking on "Items on Course Reserves" will take you to a screen where the 3 films we are watching this semester are listed.
+Under "The Watermelon Woman," select "Check availability," then "View online."
-    * If the link isn't working for you, follow these steps to watch the film:
+    * If the above 2 methods don't work for you, follow these steps to watch the film:
         * Head to the [UM Library homepage](https://www.library.miami.edu/), and scroll down to the “Databases A-Z” section.
         * Select K, and you’ll be taken to a screen listing all of the databases that start with K.
         * Select "Kanopy".
 If you are not on campus, you may be prompted at this point to enter your CaneID and password and/or create an individual Kanopy account using your UM credentials.